Stephen Sachs: Deaf-themed theater and film

 Sachs was instrumental in launching and supporting the Deaf West Theatre Company at the Fountain Theatre in 1991.
-The company won a Tony Award for its acclaimed ASL version of Big River on Broadway in 2003.
+The company won a Tony Honors for Excellence in Theatre award for its acclaimed ASL version of Big River on Broadway in 2003.
 His play about deafness and cochlear implants, Sweet Nothing in My Ear, was made into a television movie starring Jeff Daniels and Marlee Matlin and presented on the Hallmark Hall of Fame on April 20, 2008.
 The teleplay was written by Sachs, and the film was directed by Joseph Sargent.

 Sachs' play about deafness and language, Open Window, had its world premiere at the Pasadena Playhouse in 2005, winning the California Governor's Media Access Award for Theater Excellence.

 His deaf spin on Cyrano debuted at the Fountain Theatre in 2012, starring Troy Kotsur.
 His 2018 deaf-themed play Arrival & Departure starred Kotsur and his wife, actress Deanne Bray.